 The Modern theory proposes the existence of "built-in reserve capacity," which provides flexibility and allows the plant to produce more output without increasing costs.
 The short-run cost curve is shaped like a saucer, whereas the long run cost curve is either L-shaped or inverse J-shaped.
 The firm, according to the Modern theory of costs, can produce a range of output optimally rather than a single level of output as in the traditional theory of cost.
 Firms construct industrial plants with some degree of flexibility in their productive capacity, so that instead of a single output level, a wide range of output can be produced optimally and at a low cost.
 The 'Built-in Reserve capacity' allows for flexibility in the manufacturing process.
 The 'Saucer - shaped' short run average variable costs are explained by the planned reserve capacity.
-The modern theory of cost emphasizes the role of economies of scale in allowing a firm to continue production at the lowest point of average cost for an extended period of time.
-In contrast to the traditional theory, where the average cost rises after the firm reaches the optimal level of output, the firm checks diseconomies of scale by planning ahead of time and enjoys production gains.
+The modern theory of cost emphasizes the role of economies of scale in allowing a firm to continue production at the lowest point of average cost rises after the firm reaches the optimal level of output, the firm checks diseconomies of scale by planning ahead of time and enjoys production gains.
 The L-shaped and inverse J-shaped LAC curves are explained by developments in managerial economies.